An Encouraging Word - Don't Worry!

 The good news is that a true Christian believer does not have to worry about hades or the lake of fire.
 Their sins have been washed away by the blood of Jesus Christ and are in the first resurrection, insuring that they will not have to worry about hades or the second death.
 (Rev 20:6)

 So, have you confessed Jesus Christ as your savior and is your name in the book of life?

 By Pastor Randy Osborn - 02/03/2017

-A few weeks ago I attended a R2G Conference and a minister known for his prophetic gifting was speaking.
+A while back, I attended a R2G Conference and a minister known for his prophetic gifting was speaking.
 At one point he made the statement that God had told him that ‘unusual things’ would be happening.
 When I heard that, it immediately bore witness is my spirit that it was the truth.
 Here’s what happened a few days later.

 A few days later I was talking to the Lord in prayer and mentioned the word concerning his doing ‘unusual things’ and so I mentioned a few that I thought would be good examples of the unusual.
 However, I concluded that I believed he was going to do those unusual things according to his will not mine.